redaphid/site/_outlines/engineering-your-way-to-shakespeare.md

 Or, how you can't do that.

 # Look at how successful long-form blogs organize articles beforehand.
+* Ask for feedback.
+Disclaimer that you're not authoritative.
+Helps me, maybe others.

 * Start with a "sting" - why does it matter?
   * This blog is ugly.
 Good.